Getting your customers to pay you by Direct Debit is great for your business because Direct Debits are easy, flexible and reliable.

 The Direct Debit Guarantee gives an assurance that customers should be notified in advance of any payment being taken from their account.
 For regular fixed payments, this could be one notification detailing the future payment schedule.

 One of the great things about taking payments from your customers by Direct Debit is that once set up, you can change how much is paid, when and how often, without it having to be re-authorised.
-(This is a key advantage over standing order payments for example- find out more in our article here).
+This is a key advantage over standing order payments versus Direct Debit, find out more in our article here.

-However, if you are making changes to any of these things, you must notify the payee of any amendments in advance – normally ten working days before the account is debited, but a different notice period can be agreed.
+It’s important to remember that if you are making changes to any of these things, you must notify the payee of any amendments in advance, normally ten working days before the account is debited but a different notice period can be agreed.

-This is an important part of the guarantee and must be followed to prevent any interruption to payments, or even being barred from the scheme.
+This is an important part of the Direct Debit Guarantee that you must follow to prevent any interruption to payments or even being barred from the scheme.

 Right to refunds

-In reality, only a tiny percentage of payments are refunded under the Direct Debit guarantee, as errors are rare, but this part of the guarantee makes transactions incredibly safe and provides reassurance to customers.
+In reality only a tiny percentage of payments are refunded under the Direct Debit Guarantee as errors are rare but this part of the guarantee makes transactions safe and provides reassurance to customers.

 It’s important to note that refunds are only given for errors such as a payment being taken on the wrong date, or the amount of money taken from the customer’s bank account was incorrect.